yanji84/ml-automa/README.md

 Several pieces in this repo

-1. A column inference Spark Job that performs basically statistical analysis on columns to extract basic understanding of a particular dataset & automatic relationship discovery among different data sets
+1. A column inference Spark Job that performs statistical analysis on columns to extract basic understanding of a particular dataset & automatic relationship discovery among different data sets
 2. Backend for an integrated data science environment where user can run R/Python/SQL in a single